- American Physical Society Sites

 Public policy increasingly is determined by technical considerations.
-A perusal of the daily press — from page one through the health and business sections — illustrates that science is a major component of many issues with which Congress must grapple: global warming, energy policy, defense technologies, AIDS, pollution, communications technologies, and many, many more.
+A perusal of the daily press — from page one through the health and business sections — illustrates that science is a major component of many issues with which Congress must grapple: climate change, energy policy, COVID, communications technologies, and many, many more.

 It is the aim of the APS and AIP in sponsoring these fellowships to provide a public service by making available individuals with scientific knowledge and skills to Members of Congress, few of whom have a technical background.
 In turn, the program enables scientists to broaden their experience through direct involvement with the legislative and political processes.
 Fellows gain a perspective which, ideally, will enhance not only their own careers but also the physics community's ability to more effectively communicate with its representatives in Congress.
 Today's budget climate makes this ability of increasing importance as shrinking resources force hard choices between worthy projects.

-Fellowships are for one year, usually running September through August.
+Fellowships are for one year, beginning September 1 through August 31.
 Following a two-week orientation in Washington sponsored by the American Association for the Advancement of Science, incoming Congressional Fellows become acquainted with most aspects of their future work environment.
 Following interviews on the Hill, Fellows choose a congressional office — personal or committee staff — where they wish to serve.
 Fellows are expected to be capable of handling varied assignments, both technical and non-technical.

-A stipend is offered in addition to an allowance for relocation, professional travel, and health insurance premiums.
-Following their year on the Hill, APS Congressional Fellows are invited to serve a one-year term on the Physics Planning Committee (PPC) and the Panel on Public Affairs (POPA).
+Competitive compensation is offered in addition to an allowance for relocation, professional travel, and medical insurance premiums.
+Following their year on the Hill, APS Congressional Fellows are invited to serve a one-year term on the Physics Policy Committee (PPC).
+In the second year following the end of their fellowship, APS Congressional Fellows are invited to serve a one-year term on the Panel on Public Affairs (POPA).

 Resume, limited to two pages, plus one additional page for a publications list.